powsybl/powsybl.github.io/pages/documentation/developer/api_guide/extraction.md

 ### Default implementation

-The `com.powsybl.iidm.reducer.DefaultNetworkReducer` class is the PowSyBl implementation of the `NetworkReducer` interface that replaces the lines in the _border_ group by [loads](../../grid/model/index.md#load) or [dangling lines](../../grid/model/index.md#dangling-line) depending on the [options](#options), and the two windings transformers by [loads](../../grid/model/index.md#load).
+The `com.powsybl.iidm.reducer.DefaultNetworkReducer` class is the PowSyBl implementation of the `NetworkReducer` interface that replaces the lines in the _border_ group by [loads](../../grid/model/index.md#load) or [dangling lines](../../grid/model/index.md#dangling-line) depending on the [options](#options), the two windings transformers and the HVDC lines by [loads](../../grid/model/index.md#load).

-NB: The HVDC lines and the three windings transformers replacement is not supported yet.
-If the `DefaultNetworkReducer` encountered an HVDC line or a three windings transformer, an `UnsupportedOperationException` is thrown.
+The three windings transformers are replaced by a [load](../../grid/model/index.md#load) if only one connected voltage level is kept.
+If two out of three connected voltage levels are kept, the third one is automatically added by the `DefaultNetworkReducer` to the voltage levels to keep.
 #### Options

 The network reduction can be configured by passing a `com.powsybl.iidm.reducer.ReductionOptions` instance to the `DefaultNetworkReducer` constructor.